 Before beginning any new exercises, it is best to consult your doctor.

-For each of the exercises described below, you should do a number of repetitions.
+For each of the upper body exercises described below, you should do a number of repetitions.
 Begin with 10 on each side and add to this as you get fitter.

 If you feel any pain, stop the exercise and consult a medical professional.